didiyun/mc/README.md

-# didiyun mc
+# Quickstart Guide
 The didiyun mc is built based on Minio Client (mc) and has all the features of Minio Client (mc).
+MinIO Client (mc) provides a modern alternative to UNIX commands like ls, cat, cp, mirror, diff, find etc.

 ```
   ls       list buckets and objects